denoland/deno/website/manual.md

 ### Philosophy

-Deno aims to be a useful multitool tool for the modern programmer.
+Deno aims to be a productive and secure scripting environment for the modern programmer.

 It will always be distributed as a single executable - and that executable will be sufficient software to run any deno program.
 Given a URL to a deno program,